amb2893/CS386Project/Deliverables/Deliverable4.md

 Link to Readme File: https://github.com/amb2893/CS386Project/blob/main/README.md

-Your repository should contain a CONTRIBUTING.md file, a LICENSE file, and a CODE_OF_CONDUCT.md file.
-Search online for some examples of these files.
-In this section of the deliverable, put links to these files on GitHub.

 ## UX Design
 Describe the approach you adopted to design your user interface.
 Include some screenshots.